edgedb/edgedb/docs/clients/js/select.rst

 You can also use the :ref:`type intersection
-<edgedb-js-objects-type-intersections>` operator to filter a link based on its
+<gel-js-objects-type-intersections>` operator to filter a link based on its
 type.
 For example, since ``actor.roles`` might be of type ``Movie`` or ``TVShow``, to only return ``roles`` that are ``Movie`` types, you would use the ``.is`` type intersection operator: